Uni(wi)fied

 Team: Catherine Ahn, Fabrizio Furiassi

-Partners: NYC Mesh, Center for Justice Innovation
+Partners: NYC Mesh, Center for Justice Innovation, Silman Engineering

 Sponsors: GSAPP, ArchLeague NY, NYSCA